-On Friday night, my boyfriend’s Mum treated us to a Chinese take-away.
+On Friday night, my boyfriend’s Mum treated us to a gluten free Chinese take-away.
 Worriedly, I scoured the menu trying to find something which looked remotely gluten free.
-I always worry with the language barrier of some take-aways that I won’t be able to get my point across, but the people in Han Court, Barnstaple, were amazing.
+I always worry with the language barrier of some take-aways that I won’t be able to get my point across, but the people in Han Court, Fremington (near Barnstaple) were amazing.

 They had a really good understanding of gluten, and knew I couldn’t eat soy sauce.
 They also checked if I could eat corn-flour and made me my own special batter for my Peppery Squid.
 They seemed pretty up on the contamination issue too, and though I always get an un easy feeling when I’m eating something I haven’t cooked, the food was delicious!